wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.md

 ```

 Make sure your have MQTT Explorer running and connected to your instance.
+If you are still connected from the previous session, clear any previous messages you may have received from the queue.
+This can be done by either by disconnecting and reconnecting or by clicking the trash can for the topic.

 Make sure you have a web browser open with the Grafana dashboard for your instance by going to `http://<your-host>:3000`